Umer-Ali7/PIAIC-Q1/readme.md

 - 💼 **LinkedIn:** [Umer Ali](https://www.linkedin.com/in/umer-ali-a962252ba/)

 ---
-✨ _“Consistency is the key to becoming a great AI Engineer.”_
+✨ _“Consistency is the key to becoming a great AI Engineer._